 Advanced Practice Specialty Credentials

 Certified school social work specialists must hold a master's degree in social work from an accredited program, have two years of work experience as a school social worker, and hold either an MSW-level state social work license or a current exam-based social work license issued by the state.

-- Advanced Certified Hospice and Palliative Social Worker (ACHP-SW): In order to earn a credential as an advanced certified hospice and palliative social worker, applicants must hold a master's degree in social work.
+Applicants must hold a master's degree in social work.
 They must also have two years of relevant work experience, 20 contact hours in hospice and palliative care, and a current state social work license.

 Career and Salary Outlook for Social Work Graduates